DavidSRoy/names-ml/README.md

 # names-ml
 A machine learning classifier that identifies if a given name is from one category or another, when configured with two classifications of names.
-This project uses a dataset of Indian names and Spanish surnames, but you could easily swap them out for your own dataset and classifications.

 ## How It Works
 The algorithm mainly uses the Naive Bayes algorithm (which uses [Bayes' Rule](https://en.wikipedia.org/wiki/Bayes%27_theorem "Bayes' Rule") to consider the probability of a